GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 After obtaining the hash NTLMV2 decrypte it and we get a key
 ![[Pasted image 20250512194413.png]]

+We used the credentials extracted from the keytab file.
 ![[Pasted image 20250512194651.png]]

+They are valid for WinRM (Windows Remote Management).
 ![[Pasted image 20250512194902.png]]